 Piccadilly Theatre Access Guide: Click here to download it.

-There are spaces for 3 wheelchair users per performance, all located in the Royal Circle.
-Street level access is via Sherwood Street.
-There is one wheelchair space in Row A, and two in Box C (with companion seats), all located on the left hand side of the auditorium.
-Width of the entrance into Row A is 67.5cm, and the wheelchair space in row A is 190cm wide and 95cm deep.
-We can also accommodate transfer seating in Row A, seat 28 in the Royal Circle.
+There are spaces for 3 wheelchair users per performance, which are located in the Stalls.
+Access is via Sherwood Street entrance and then platform lift down to Stalls level.
+Wheelchair spaces are in rows D, K and N and all located on the left hand side of the auditorium.
+We can also accommodate transfer seating in Row A in the Royal Circle.
 Customers who wish to transfer should mention this at time of booking.
 If you need help with transferring we ask that you bring a companion.
-Please come to the Box Office on arrival and you will be shown the level access route to these seats.
+Please come to the Box Office on arrival and you will be shown the level access routes to these seats.
 The auditorium opens 30 minutes before the performance.

-Aisle seats and Row P in the Stalls have the most legroom.
+Aisle seats have the most legroom.
 The Stalls Bar is down 22 steps from the Foyer, the Royal Circle Bar is up 26 steps from the Foyer, and there are 70 steps up to the Grand Circle Bar.
 Please note that all bars have limited seating.
 Staircases are well lit and have handrails.

 There is an accessible toilet in the Stalls immediately next to the platform lift and there is also one next to Box C in the Royal Circle.
 Ladies and Gents toilets for Stalls seats are 8 steps down from the entrance to the auditorium.
 In the Royal Circle, the Ladies toilets are 8 steps up from the bar, and the Gents toilets 15 steps down from the bar level and then 7 up.
 There are 70 steps up to the Grand Circle Bar, with the Ladies on the way up and the Gents at the top.

 Please contact the access champion to request a copy of our access guide.